bmuschko/cka-crash-course/exercises/02-install-cluster/instructions.md

 ## Verifying the Installation

-1. Shell into master node using the command `vagrant ssh kube-control-plane`.
+1. Shell into control plane node using the command `vagrant ssh kube-control-plane`.
 2. Check that all nodes have been correctly registered and are in the "Ready" status.
 3. Create a new Pod named `nginx` with the image `nginx`.
 Check the node the Pod has been scheduled on.